avinshe/12hours_On_SQL/README.md

   - I managed to solve 57 easy, 20 medium, and 8 hard ones.

 - Q10.
 Did you take a break in between?
   - Yes, one at the 6-hour mark.
 And Another at the 9-hour mark.
-I am no longer that robotic teenager who can focus on one activity for a long duration.
+I am no longer that robotic teenager who could focus on one activity for a long duration.
 I need to chill :)

 I screen-recorded my entire session.
 I then emailed LeetCode asking for their policy on posting it online.
 They mentioned that I cannot show their premium content on public websites.
-My solution codes are in the ‘scr’ folder.
+My solution codes are in the ‘scr’ folder (They are not the best solutions.
+I was rushing thorugh most of them).
 To look at the questions, you must pay LeetCode.

 # GGWP NoRe